stackrox/kube-linter/docs/generated/templates.md

 [
 	{
 		"name": "requiredDrops",
-		"type": "string",
+		"type": "array",
-		"description": "Comma (ex: \"NET_ADMIN,SYS_TIME\") separated list of capabilities that are required to be dropped by containers.", "required": false,
+		"description": "List of capabilities that are required to be dropped by containers.", "required": false
-		"regexAllowed": true,
-		"negationAllowed": true
 	},
 	{
 		"name": "forbiddenAdds",
-		"type": "string",
+		"type": "array",
-		"description": "Comma (ex: \"NET_ADMIN,SYS_TIME\") separated list of capabilities that are forbidden to be added to containers.", "required": false,
+		"description": "List of capabilities that are forbidden to be added to containers.", "required": false
-		"regexAllowed": true,
-		"negationAllowed": true
 	}
 ]